Don't Leave Home

 "Don't Leave Home" is the third single released from English singer Dido's second album, Life for Rent (2003).
 The song was first released as a digital download in various territories on 10 April 2004 before its physical UK release two days later.
 "Don't Leave Home" peaked at number 25 on the UK Singles Chart and charted for nine weeks.
-A remix of the song's B-side, "Stoned", by American electronic music duo Deep Dish topped the US Billboard Dance Club Play chart.
+A remix of the song's B-side, "Stoned", by American electronic music duo Deep Dish topped the US Billboard Dance Club Play chart and received airplay in the Commonwealth of Independent States (CIS).

 Background

 "Don't Leave Home" deals with drug addiction.
 It is written and sung from the point of view of the drug singing to the person who is addicted to it.
 It was originally a demo recorded for her 1999 album No Angel, but it was included instead on the 2003 album, Life for Rent.
 It was written and produced by Dido Armstrong and her brother Rollo Armstrong.
 The song is set in common time composed in a moderate tempo of 80 beats per minute, written in F major with a vocal range from the tone of F_{4} to the note of C_{6}.